molily/molily.de/_posts/2020-11-21-testing-angular.md

 Second, the project underwent fundamental changes that curtail its usability.

 Protractor has a feature called *WebDriver control flow*.
-While WebDriver commands are in fact asynchronous, this feature allows you to write tests as if the code was synchronous.
+While WebDriver commands are in fact asynchronous, this feature allows you to write tests as if they were synchronous.

 The control flow implementation has lead to inconsistencies and bugs.
 The underlying WebDriverJS library removed the feature, so Protractor deprecated it as well.
 Today, Protractor recommends to embrace the asynchronous nature of end-to-end tests.